awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

 After you attach the required policy to the IAM identity, you use that identity to enable Security Hub\.

-You can enable Security Hub from the console or the API\.
+You can enable Security Hub from the AWS Management Console or the API\.

-### Enabling Security Hub from the console<a name="securityhub-enable-console"></a>
+### Enabling Security Hub \(console\)<a name="securityhub-enable-console"></a>

-When you enable Security Hub from the console, you are also given the option to enable the supported security standards\.
+When you enable Security Hub from the console, you also have the option to enable the supported security standards\.

 **To enable Security Hub**